 TGbn editor: Please change the text and figure below as follows:

-If the AID11 subfield of the AID TID Info subfield is not 2045, and if the combination of the Ack Type subfield and TID subfield is not equal to 0 and 13 respectively, then the Per AID TID Info subfield has the format shown inFigure9-60 (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield and TID subfield is not equal to 0 and 13 respectively).
+If the AID11 subfield of the AID TID Info subfield is not 2045, and if the combination of the Ack Type subfield and TID subfield is not equal to 0 and 13 or 14 respectively, then the Per AID TID Info subfield has the format shown inFigure9-60 (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield and TID subfield is not equal to 0 and 13 or 14 respectively).

 …

-If the AID11 subfield of the AID TID Info subfield is not 2045, and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 then the Per AID TID Info subfield has the format shown in Figure9-60a (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 respectively).
+If the AID11 subfield of the AID TID Info subfield is not 2045, and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 then the Per AID TID Info subfield has the format shown in Figure9-60a (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 or 14 respectively).